GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/needle_in_a_haystack/README.md

 Original Repository: https://github.com/gkamradt/LLMTest_NeedleInAHaystack

+## What is the 'Needle in a Haystack' Test?

+The 'Needle in a Haystack' test is a common technique used to evaluate the performance of a language model on long context windows.
+The basic idea is to place a random fact or statement (the 'needle') in the middle of a long context window (the 'haystack') and then ask the model to retrieve this statement.
+By varying the depth of the needle within the haystack and the length of the context window, we can measure how well the model can retrieve the correct statement.

+### Steps

+1. Place a random fact or statement (the 'needle') in the middle of a long context window (the 'haystack')
+2. Ask the model to retrieve this statement
+3. Compare the model's response to the actual needle (we use an LLM to score the similarity)
+4. Iterate over various document depths (where the needle is placed) and context lengths to measure performance robustly

+The output

+This test has been used in a number of papers to evaluate the performance of LLMs on long context windows, including the [Gemini 1.5 paper](https://arxiv.org/pdf/2403.05530).

+## Differences from Original Repository
 This fork adds support for using **Google Gemini** (and only Google Gemini) models as the provider and evaluator.

 It also differs in that the needle behavior matches that used in the [Gemini 1.5 paper](https://arxiv.org/pdf/2403.05530).
 Quoting from the paper: